Understanding Testicular Cancer

 • Family history of testicular cancer

 • Age.
-While testicular cancer can affect any age group, primary testicular cancer is more common in young adults between the ages of 15 and 45.
+While testicular cancer can affect any age group, primary testicular cancer is more common in young adults between the ages of 15 and 45, Dr. Rana said.

 • Race.
 White men are five to 10 times more likely to develop cancer of the testicles than are black men.